 President Joe Biden's administration has spent months on one of its highest priorities: the much-anticipated "American Jobs Plan" – a potential booster shot to infrastructure stocks of all shapes and sizes.

-Biden's original $2.25 trillion infrastructure proposal would have been the biggest public works program in decades.
+A reminder: Biden's original $2.25 trillion infrastructure proposal would have been the biggest public works program in decades.
 In the president's own words, it would be "unlike anything we have seen or done since we built the interstate highway system and the space race."
-However, large portions of the proposed bill faced significant hurdles in Congress.
+But large portions of the proposed bill faced significant hurdles in Congress.
 For example, there were sections that addressed improvements to the home healthcare system and called for the creation of jobs at "prevailing wages in safe and healthy workspaces" that critics said had little to do with what we might normally consider infrastructure.

 That said, infrastructure spending is generally popular with voters.
 Hatred of potholes and gridlock seem to be one of the few areas of agreement between Republicans and Democrats.